Unleash/unleash-client-node/README.md

 (Available from v3.11.x)

-By default this SDK will use a store provider that writes a backup of the feature toggle configuration to **file on disk**.
+By default this SDK will use a store provider that writes a backup of the feature toggle configuration to a **file on disk**.
 This happens every time it receives updated configuration from the Unleash API.
-You can swap out the store provider with either the provided in-memory store-provider or a custom store provider implemented by you.
+You can swap out the store provider with either the provided in-memory store provider or a custom store provider implemented by you.

 **1. Use InMemStorageProvider**